SeleniumHQ/selenium-ide/docs/api/commands.md

 ## `verify checked`

 Soft assert that a toggle-button (checkbox/radio) has been checked.
+The test will continue even if the verify fails.

 <strong>arguments</strong>